fxfy0101/econometrics_9474/README.md

 ### Homework 1

-- Plot temperature anomalies over time.
+- Use data in the file `anomaly.csv`.
+Plot temperature anomalies over time.
 - Estimate and plot the sample autocorrelation functions of the raw series and its first difference.

 ### Homework 2